mbdebbeler/mbdebbeler.github.io/_posts/2019-11-6-Parsing-Recipes-In-Elixir.md

 ```

-To see more of the code, feel free to check out the repo on Github!
-Thanks to Thomas Countz and Cameron Price, whose blog posts on their compiler-inspired adventures greatly contributed to the success of this project implementation.
+To see more of the code, feel free to check out the repo on [Github](https://github.com/mbdebbeler/apprenticeship-recipe-book)!
+Thanks to Thomas Countz and Cameron Price, whose blog posts on their compiler-inspired adventures guided this implementation from start to finish.